edgexfoundry/device-onvif-camera/doc/auto-discovery.md

 - Device Name:  Manufacturer-Model-UUID (The UUID extracted from the probe response's EndpointReference address)
 - The serviceName, profileName, adminState, autoEvents are defined by the provisionWatcher
-- Predefine the driver config authMode and secretPath for discovered device, for exmaple:
+- Predefine the secretPath for discovered device, for exmaple:
-  - DefaultAuthMode="usernametoken"
   - DefaultSecretPath="credentials001"
 - GetDeviceInformation function provides Manufacturer, Model, FirmwareVersion, SerialNumber, HardwareId to protocol properties for provision watcher to filter